Site last updated: Friday, November 22, 2024

 “An assassin’s bullet should not decide our election,” Sweetland said.
 “I want for you and I to speak about our differences in a civil, respectful manner.”

-Butler County Commissioner Kim Geyer, left, and Leslie Osche take the stage during the Former President Donald Trump's rally at the Butler Farm Show grounds on Saturday, Oct.
-5. Morgan Phillips/Butler Eagle (10/5/2024)
+Butler County Commissioners Kim Geyer, left, and Leslie Osche take the stage during former President Donald Trump's rally at the Butler Farm Show grounds on Saturday, Oct.
+5. Morgan Phillips/Butler Eagle

-County commissioners Kim Geyer and Leslie Osche, along with Sam Zurzolo and Ed Natali, who serves on the Butler Township board of commissioners, and Slippery Rock mayor Jondavid Longo, also used the event to remember Comperatore, whom Trump commended as a devoted father and husband.
+Butler County Commissioners Kim Geyer and Leslie Osche, along with Sam Zurzolo and Ed Natali, who serve on the Butler Township board of commissioners, and Slippery Rock Mayor Jondavid Longo, also used the event to remember Comperatore, whom Trump commended as a devoted father and husband.

 They also touched on the impact of the shooting on Butler County, and how they hope the community can be redefined after tragedy.